crossplane/crossplane/design/design-doc-agent.md

           name: sql-creds
           key: password
 ```

+The `MySQLInstanceRequirement` will be synced to `bar` namespace in the central
+cluster.
+In case there are other `MySQLInstanceRequirement` custom resources in
+the remote cluster with same name but in different namespaces, then the agent
+will reject syncing that in order to prevent the conflict.

 Note that these steps show the bare-bones setup.
 Most of the steps can be made
 easier with simple commands in Crossplane CLI and YAML templates you can edit &